 The Agency understands that the sustainable management of our area's groundwater basins is essential for our communities to access reliable and safe water supplies into the future.
 The Agency is committed to supporting local communities through short and long-term planning efforts using robust scientific data collection and analyses to understand and quantify groundwater basin use and health.
 The Agency is also committed to supporting responsible parties to fulfill their Sustainable Groundwater Management Act obligations.
-Among the initiatives are the continued investments in monitoring and data collection to support our groundwater basin management, as well as the groundwater banking study and the update of the Urban Water Management Plan and the Integrated Regional Water Management Plan.
+Among the initiatives are the continued investments in monitoring and data collection to support our groundwater basin management and the update of the Integrated Regional Water Management Plan.